 Preempting Thoughts Ahead of Time

-Getting “hooked” is where our thoughts and emotions dictate our actions in an unhelpful way, reducing our capacity to perform.
-One of the best ways to prepare for the threat of getting hooked and bombing out on competition day is to preemptively identify what thoughts you’re likely to have at the various stages of competition; when things go to plan and when they don’t.
+Getting “hooked” is where our thoughts and emotions hijack our actions in an unhelpful way.
+One of the best ways to prepare for the threat of getting hooked is to identify what these thoughts might be preemptively.
+Basically, what am I likely to think in these situations and what to do about it?

 Our mind is a reason-giving machine, the best ever created.
-Because of this, we’re really good at surviving, but we’re also really good at talking ourselves out of doing things that are outside of our comfort zone.
+Because of this, we’re really good at surviving.
+But we’re also really good at talking ourselves out of doing anything outside of our comfort zone.
 To help a powerlifter preempt competition day thoughts, we might ask: